womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

 When we have this rule we can check `TwoPair`, we can finally clean up logic in `Hand` class and we can replace class `FrequencyRule` with `MultiFrequencyRule` which is much more general.
 After that all tests have passed.
-You can find the code <a href="https://github.com/womanonrails/poker/tree/277d2893ffac1318c2a64fca2704e1c8258856e1/lib" title="Code after 16th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+You can find the code [here](https://github.com/womanonrails/poker/tree/277d2893ffac1318c2a64fca2704e1c8258856e1/lib "Code after 16th step of refactoring").
 Check out how `Hand` class looks like now:

 ```ruby
 module Poker